 The Notre Dame coaching staff has received seven prominent honors during Gumpf's tenure, being tabbed as the National Fastpitch Coaches Association (NFCA) Mideast Region Coaching Staff of the Year in 2002 and 2004, the NFCA Mid-Atlantic Region Coaching Staff of the Year in 2014 and the BIG EAST Coaching Staff of the Year in 2002, 2004, 2011 and 2013.

 Gumpf became the program's all-time winningest coach with her 378th victory at Notre Dame when the Irish posted a 1-0 victory over Illinois State in the 2010 NCAA Tournament.
 Win No. 400 came in the form of a 9-0 five-inning win over Providence in April of 2011.
 Gumpf's milestone win came behind a combined shutout from the circle by pitchers Laura Winter and Jody Valdivia.

-During Gumpf's tenure, 12 different Notre Dame players have earned NFCA All-America honors, with Andrea Loman (2002-03) and Megan Ciolli (2004-05) and Emilee Koerner (2013-14) being recognized as two-time All-Americans.
+During Gumpf's tenure, 14 different Notre Dame players have earned NFCA All-America honors, with Andrea Loman (2002-03), Megan Ciolli (2004-05) and Emilee Koerner (2013-14) being recognized as two-time All-Americans.
 Koerner, the 2015 ACC Player of the Year, became the first player in program history to earn three All-America citations by being named to that season’s NFCA All-America third team.
-The Irish have also collected 43 NFCA all-region performers, five conference players of the year, four conference pitchers of the year, two conference freshman of the year selections, 86 all-conference recipients and one NFCA Division I National Freshman of the Year finalist since 2002.
+The Irish have also produced 50 NFCA all-region performers, five conference players of the year, four conference pitchers of the year, two conference freshman of the year selections, 86 all-conference recipients and one NFCA Division I National Freshman of the Year finalist since 2002.